happy_westmountmag

 Happiness comes, in part, from finding the things that are important to you.

-Equally, workplace goals that motivate and challenge you – but which remain achievable, can provide a roadmap to a fulfilling career.
+Equally, workplace goals that motivate and challenge you, but which remain achievable, can provide a roadmap to a fulfilling career.

 R: Resilience

 You can’t always dictate what happens to you in life, but you can choose how you respond.
-The way that you react to setbacks, such as failure, loss and illness, can greatly impact your happiness.
+The way that you react to setbacks, such as failure, loss and illness, can significantly impact your happiness.

-‘… resilience is not just about how naturally tough you are: it’s a skill that you can learn.’
+‘Resilience is not just about how naturally tough you are: it’s a skill that you can learn.’

 E: Emotions